kaithefool/burgundy/readme.md

 ```

 ### In process
-- Update all services and models according changes from the parent classes
+- Update all services and models according to the changes from their parents

 ### Todos
 - Update image and packages to use node:16-alpine